Dixit (board game)

-Dixit (dixit, [ˈdiːksit], "he/she/it said"), is a French card game created by Jean-Louis Roubira, illustrated by Marie Cardouat, and published by Libellud.
-Using a deck of cards illustrated with dreamlike images, players select cards that match a title suggested by the designated storyteller player, and attempt to guess which card the storyteller selected.
+Dixit (dixit, [ˈdiːksit], "he/she/it said"), is a French board game created by Jean-Louis Roubira, illustrated by Marie Cardouat, and published by Libellud.
+Using a set of cards illustrated with dreamlike images, players select cards that match a title suggested by the designated storyteller player, and attempt to guess which card the storyteller selected.
 The game was introduced in 2008.
 Dixit won the 2010 Spiel des Jahres award.

 Gameplay

 Each player is dealt six cards to start the game from a shuffled deck, which becomes the draw pile.
 For a three-player game, each player is dealt seven cards instead.
 Each player takes a turn as the storyteller.

 The storyteller looks at the six cards in their hand and selects one, composing a sentence or phrase that might describe it and says it out loud, without showing the card to the other players.
 The storyteller's goal is to provide a description that is ambiguous enough that not all other players will recognize the card, yet relevant enough that some will.

 Every other (non-storyteller) player then selects one card from their own hand which best matches the sentence given by the storyteller.
 In a three-player game, the two non-storyteller players each select two cards from their hand.
 Then each non-storyteller player gives the selected card(s) to the storyteller face down, without showing it to the others.
 The storyteller shuffles the card they had described with the cards received from the other players, and all of the selected cards are then dealt face up.
 The minimum number of cards in the tableau for voting is five, from a three or four player game.

 Each player (except for the storyteller) then secretly guesses which picture was the storyteller's, using numbered voting chips.
 Each voting player cannot vote for the card(s) they had selected for the tableau.
 For games with seven or more players (under the Odyssey rules), each voting player may vote for a second image.
 Once the votes have been revealed, scoring is based on the number of votes that correctly guessed the storyteller's card.

 After voting and scoring are complete for the turn, the cards in the tableau are moved to a discard pile, face-up.
 Each player draws one new card from the draw pile so that everyone starts the next turn with six cards in their hand.
 Again, in a three-player game, the non-storyteller players each draw two cards, while the storyteller draws one to maintain seven cards in their hand.
 If there are not enough cards remaining in the draw pile, the discard pile is shuffled into the draw pile.
 For the next turn, the player to the left of the storyteller becomes the new storyteller.